realmagicgreen/magicgreenastro/src/content/posts/coffee-benefits-and-problems/index.md

 Black tea, [Yerba Mate](https://en.wikipedia.org/wiki/Yerba_mate) or [Matcha Tea](https://en.wikipedia.org/wiki/Matcha) contain similar substances to caffeine or its derivatives but in smaller quantities, and are good substitutes.

-## Alkalinizing foods
+## ALKALINIZING FOODS

+### LEAFY GREENS

-LEAFY GREENS: Leafy green vegetables like spinach, kale, collard greens, Swiss chard, and arugula are highly alkaline and packed with nutrients like vitamins, minerals, and antioxidants.
+Leafy green vegetables like spinach, kale, collard greens, Swiss chard, and arugula are highly alkaline and packed with nutrients like vitamins, minerals, and antioxidants.

+### CUCUMBERS

-CUCUMBERS: Cucumbers have a high water content and are known for their alkalizing properties.
+Cucumbers have a high water content and are known for their alkalizing properties.
 They are refreshing and versatile, making them a popular addition to salads and other dishes.

+### AVOCADO

-AVOCADO: Avocado is a nutrient-dense fruit that is not only alkaline but also rich in healthy fats, fiber, vitamins, and minerals.
+Avocado is a nutrient-dense fruit that is not only alkaline but also rich in healthy fats, fiber, vitamins, and minerals.

+### BROCCOLI

-BROCCOLI: Broccoli is a cruciferous vegetable that is both alkaline and an excellent source of vitamins C and K, fiber, and various antioxidants.
+Broccoli is a cruciferous vegetable that is both alkaline and an excellent source of vitamins C and K, fiber, and various antioxidants.

+### BELL PEPPERS

-BELL PEPPERS: Red, green, and yellow bell peppers are alkaline and provide a good amount of vitamins A and C, along with other beneficial nutrients.
+Red, green, and yellow bell peppers are alkaline and provide a good amount of vitamins A and C, along with other beneficial nutrients.

 Including these alkaline foods in your diet can help promote a balanced pH level in the body and contribute to overall health and well-being.

-## Acidifying foods
+## ACIDIFYING FOODS

+### MEAT

-MEAT: All types of meat, including beef, poultry, pork, and fish, are considered acidifying foods.
+All types of meat, including beef, poultry, pork, and fish, are considered acidifying foods.

+### DAIRY PRODUCTS

-DAIRY PRODUCTS: Most dairy products, such as milk, cheese, yogurt, and butter, have an acidifying effect on the body.
+Most dairy products, such as milk, cheese, yogurt, and butter, have an acidifying effect on the body.

+### GRAINS

-GRAINS: Many grains, including wheat, rice, oats, and corn, are acid-forming when metabolized in the body.
+Many grains, including wheat, rice, oats, and corn, are acid-forming when metabolized in the body.

+### PROCESSED FOODS

-PROCESSED FOODS: Processed and refined foods, including sugary snacks, sodas, and packaged foods, tend to be acidifying due to their high sugar and artificial ingredient content.
+Processed and refined foods, including sugary snacks, sodas, and packaged foods, tend to be acidifying due to their high sugar and artificial ingredient content.

+### CERTAIN FRUITS

-Certain Fruits: Some fruits, such as cranberries, blueberries, and plums, have an acidifying effect on the body.
+Some fruits, such as cranberries, blueberries, and plums, have an acidifying effect on the body.

 While these foods are considered acidifying, it's essential to remember that a healthy diet should include a balance of both alkaline and acidifying foods.